davidbauch/QDaCC/README.md

 All numerical parameters support the following units:
 Units of Energy:
-- `Hz` - Hertz, can also be omitted, meaning any energy related value without a unit is treated as `Hz`
+- `Hz` - Hertz, can also be omitted, meaning the default unit for energy is `Hz`
 - `eV` - Electron Volt
 - `meV` - Milli Electron Volt `= 1E-3eV`
 - `mueV` - Micro Electron Volt `= 1E-6eV`

 Units of Time:
-- `s` - Seconds, can also be omitted, meaning any time related value without a unit is treated as `s`
+- `s` - Seconds, can also be omitted, meaning the default value for time is `s`
 - `ns` - Nanoseconds `= 1E-9s`
 - `ps` - Picoseconds `= 1E-12s`
 - `fs` - Femtoseconds `= 1E-15s`